 Climate impact: With climate adapted crops and sustainable farming, vegetables and fruits grown in their gardens, women farmers reduce carbon dioxide emissions.
 Farmers also have stopped unsustainable practices like bush clearance or charcoal burning, which contributes to deforestation and environmental degradation.
 Over 300,000 trees seedlings have been planted in social institutions to encourage children to be nature enthusiasts.
 40,000 tree species in the project’s seed bed will be planted to rehabilitate degraded ecosystems.

-Gender impact: This initiative has empowered women smallholders, living in patriarchal communities, to be part of climate negotiations at the local or national level.
+Gender impact: Women are disproportionately affected by climate change and bear the brunt.
+By training them on climate smart agriculture, women are able to use their skills, knowledge and understanding to overcome the shock of climate change.
+This initiative has empowered women smallholders, living in patriarchal communities, to be part of climate negotiations at the local or national level.
 The women are able to grow drought tolerant crops and have food security throughout the year for their family as well as manage all their farm affairs.
 This project has also given them a chance to own land and understand their rights.
 Miticash supports the goal of equal access to education by financing tuition fees to 23 vulnerable girls with a green scholarship.

 Scalability: Women in the project area take part in 90% of the agricultural production activity but they practice unsustainable agriculture such as shifting cultivation and bush clearing, which contributes to deforestation.
 Using an approach called train the trainer, women smallholders are divided into groups and they will then choose their group leaders.
 The group leaders would undergo training and after that they will go back to their own group to train their members.
 This approach has ensured wider coverage and the same approach could be used to scale up and replicate this project.